Praqma/web-alliance/_pages/gatherings.md

 {: .agenda-time }
 Welcome and Alliance Round Table
 {: .agenda-name }
-Share your prouds & pains, and expectations
-{: .right }
+Share your prouds & pains, expectations and topics for Open Space discussions {: .right }

 12.05